Mariners’ Marco Gonzales continues dominance over Angels with complete-game win

-Marco Gonzales delivered the Mariners’ best pitching outing of this shortened season, continuing his dominance over the Angels this season and in his career and leading Seattle to a 2-1 victory in the season-series finale Monday in Anaheim, California.
+“I don’t think I’ve ever snapped my neck around so fast to see if Seager was standing there to catch it,” he said on a postgame video conference call.
+“It worked out perfectly.”

+“Even with the walk to Rendon, and Pujols coming up, I knew we just had to make a pitch to get out of it,” he said.

-Gonzales tossed the second complete game of his career and the Mariners’ first complete game of the season, pitching all nine innings and allowing one run on four hits with a walk and eight strikeouts to improve to 4-2 on the season.
-In three starts vs. the Angels this season, he’s 3-0.
-And in 14 career starts vs. the Angels, he’s now 8-1.
+It was just the second complete game of Gonzales’ career and the Mariners’ first complete game of the season.
+He allowed one run on four hits with a walk and eight strikeouts in nine innings to improve to 4-2 on the season.

 The Angels’ lone run came in the second inning, when Justin Upton hit a lead-off homer to left field.